arvindrajaraman/plasticity-rl/README.md

 </table>

 Specifically, we investigate the loss of plasticity in deep Q-networks and analyze how the weights, rank, and activation neurons change over time in several experiments.
-We explore:
+As seen above, regularizing singular values increases the effective rank of the neural network's weights (diagram on the right), which makes it easier for RL algorithms to perform longer-horizon tasks (diagram on the left).

+Our work also explores:
 - Successive regularization for later layers in a neural network
 - Regularizing singular values to create desirable convergence properties
 - Selectively regularizing only during certain time steps